willwillis/omarchy-will-emacs/README.md

 # omarchy-will-emacs

-omarchy-will-emacs provides an Emacs experience that integrates seamlessly with your omarchy setup.
-Initially, this library will focus on providing emacs themes that match omarchy's themes, and update automatically when the omarchy theme is changed.
+omarchy-will-emacs provides an Emacs experience that integrates with your omarchy setup.
+The motivation of this library is to provide a matching set of emacs themes to match those of omarchy.
+Once I've accomplished that I'd like to look at curating a resonable and performant set of packages.

 ## Screenshot
 This is what you'll be presented with after installing will-emacs. (emacs is on the right)